This text is translated into Russian by google automatic human level neural machine.

 “Due to currency fluctuations, some sea and river ports in the European part of Russia have already raised the rates for transshipment of goods.
 This directly affects the cost of various goods, including raw materials.
 Logistic costs directly affect the cost of goods, both in the domestic and foreign markets, ”said Mikhail Privezentsev, head of the National Union of Grain Producers.

-In the Far East, they say that this is not the case in the macroregion.
-So, in the Vladivostok Commercial Sea Port, through which local and international freight traffic is carried out, we were assured that currency fluctuations are not reflected in the price lists of the enterprise.
+In the Far East, they say that there is no such thing in the macroregion yet.
+Thus, in the Vladivostok Commercial Sea Port, through which local and international cargo transportation is carried out, they assured that currency fluctuations are not reflected in the company's price lists.

 At the same time, logistics workers say that all settlements in ports are underway.